tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-01-comprehensions.md

 ## Alternative Methods

-There are other ways to achieve this same outcome, though.
-For example, with list comprehensions, we could just use a for-loop like this:
+But what if you cannot use a comprehension for some reason?
+There are other ways to produce a new list based on some iterable.
+For example, instead of using a comprehension, we could just use a for loop like this:

 ```
 numbers = [1,2,3,4,5]